Level 4, 18 North Tce, Adelaide SA

 A plastic tube and collection bottle may remain post operatively to drain off excess fluid.
 These stay in place until the drainage slows and are removed by a nurse usually a day or two after your surgery.
 Most of the sutures used will be dissolvable, however any other sutures will be removed on day 10–14.
 Occasionally half your sutures are removed at this visit, and the other half are removed the following week.

-Please be assured that our team is here to support you in making a swift, uncomplicated recovery.
-We offer a 24/7 on-call medical assistance service for all our post-operative patients.
+We are dedicated to supporting you in making a swift, uncomplicated recovery.
+A 24/7 on-call medical assistance service is available for all post-operative patients.

 View our post-operation information here